-If the above tools do not suffice for an accurate assessment of the integrity system and the corruption risks in particular parts of the defence sector, it may be necessary to conduct a specifically tailored assessment.
+If the above tools do not suffice for an accurate assessment of the integrity system and the corruption risks in particular parts of the defence or security sector, it may be necessary to conduct a specifically tailored assessment.
 This should be carefully developed in consultation with anti-corruption and defence experts, drawing on external expertise from both international organisations and civil society when possible.

-When assessing the integrity system of a particular defence sector there are three levels that should be examined:
+When assessing the integrity system of a particular defence and related security sector there are three levels that should be examined:

-- Individuals Are individuals properly trained, are they held to account, are they performing their work competently, honestly and completely?
-What kind of values and standards are instilled within the personnel, and how are they recruited and paid? - Processes What risks are accounted for in processes such as salary disbursements, contracting or other handling of money and assets?
+Individuals - Are individuals properly trained, are they held to account, are they performing their work competently, honestly and completely?
+What kind of values and standards are instilled within the personnel, and how are they recruited and paid?
+A study carried out by CIDS shows that corrupt acts occur when illegal orders are given and carried out.
+Such orders are usually given by a minister or other high-ranking decision-makers.
+They are carried out by officials at lower levels.
+It is not easy, but neither is it impossible to map such conditions.

+- Processes What risks are accounted for in processes such as salary disbursements, contracting or other handling of money and assets?
 Is there a whistle-blower protection scheme?
 If so, how does it work? - Organisation How well is the organisation structured and how are the leaders appointed at different levels?
-What are the legal powers and constraints of the organisation, and how does it interact with external bodies?
+What are the legal powers and constraints of the organisation, and how does it interact with external bodies? - Legal frameworks Adequate legislation is a necessary, but not a sufficient condition for removing corruption risks.
+Many of the so-called transition states have administrations with a distinctly law-centred orientation.
+This means that if a particular procedure is not explicitly legally prescribed, it will fail to be applied.
+On the other hand, there is also widespread experience that adequate laws are inadequately implemented